 Services United for Mothers and Adolescents (SUMA)

-Services United for Mothers and Adolescents is an organization which serves youth (ages 9-19) and adolescent mothers (ages 13-19) and young fathers (ages 14 and up) who have emotional and behavioral problems.
+Services United for Mothers and Adolescents is an organization which serves youth (ages 9-19), adolescent mothers (ages 13-19) and young fathers (ages 14 and above) who have emotional and behavioral problems.
 Services United for Mothers and Adolescents offers intensive case management services, childbirth education, parenting education, peer support groups, one-on-one coaching, employment and child support assistance, child development education, goal development and emergency assistance.

 Social Security Administration

-The Social Security Administration provides social security retirement, disability and survivor benefits, and supplemental security income for low income people with disabilities and extra help with Medicare prescription drug costs.
+The Social Security Administration provides social security retirement, disability and survivor benefits, supplemental security income and extra help with Medicare prescription drug costs for low-income people with disabilities.
 The Social Security Administration has 5 offices in the Cincinnati metropolitan area, including Hamilton, Clermont, Brown, Butler and Warren counties.

 The SuperJobs Center

-The Super Jobs Center provides direction and oversight to both businesses and jobseekers at no cost by working to improve the overall business climate to ensure economic growth and prosperity as a one-stop employment resource Services include: recruitment assistance, hiring events, employer seminars, training, job matches, pre-screening and jobseeker workshops.
+The Super Jobs Center provides direction and oversight to both businesses and job seekers at no cost - by working to improve the overall business climate and to ensure economic growth and prosperity - as a one-stop employment resource.
+Services include: recruitment assistance, hiring events, employer seminars, training, job matches, pre-screening and jobseeker workshops.
 Super Jobs Center has three locations, Downtown, Springdale and Bond Hill.

 Technology Assisting People in Need (TAPIN)